 1. Harmony Hall, 402 Stocking Ave NW ~ 12/29/16

-We got a head start on 2017 by starting at Harmony Hall in December, located in the old Little Mexico location.
+We got a head start on 2017 by going to Harmony Hall in December, located in the old Little Mexico location.

 There's a lovely bar on the first floor that tonight was closed for a private event, so upstairs we went.